amplitude/amplitude-docs/content/collections/experiment/en/app-level-permissions.md

 ### Default access for new flags and experiments

-All new flags and experiments can default to being restricted to the list of editors or editable by all users in your organization.
+You can set the default access for new flags and experiments to a restricted list of editors, or all users in your organization.

 This is controlled by a organization-wide setting in *Experiment > Permissions > Organization Settings*.
 Only users with the admin role can modify this setting.

-The default setting is that new flags and experiments will be *editable* by all users in your organization.
-Users who create a new flag or experiment can manually restrict access to the item after its creation.
+The default sets new flags and experiments as editable by all users in your organization.
+If you create a new flag or experiment, you can manually restrict access to that item after you create it.

-By switching the default setting to making new flags and experiments *viewable* instead of editable, all new flags and experiments will have restricted access to editors only.
-Users can manually remove this restriction after creating a new flag or experiment.
+If you change the default and make new flags and experiments **viewable** instead of editable, all new flags and experiments have access restricted to editors only.
+Remove this restriction after you create the flag or experiment.

-Flags and experiments created through the management API will default to *editable* regardless of the organization setting.
+If you create a flag or experiment through the [Management API](/docs/apis/experiment/experiment-management-api), they default to **editable** regardless of the organization setting.

 ### Managing access to flags and experiments